junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 *\- You are dead -> the only thing you can remember*

 ("Wait, so, is that why you were writing the word 'dead' all over my mirror and printer?
 Because you can't think of anything else?"
 "Like I said..."
-"Yeah I get that, limited vocabulary resource, like the baby can only say one word.")
+"Yeah I get that, limited vocabulary resource, like the little babies can only say one word.")

-*\- You are a ghost -> fact by now, kinda undead then*
+*\- You are a ghost, can walk and talk -> facts*

 ("So you're dead, but not dead enough?
 Like zombies.
 Do we know if we want to make you deader or undeader?"
 "How's that going to help?"
 "I don't know, just doing a little divergent thinking here, might give us some idea.")